yzyyxxqm/QSH/docs/forecasting/1_API.md

     ```python
     def __init__(
         self,
-        configs: ExpArgs
+        configs: ExpConfigs
     ):
         super().__init__()
     ```

-    Existing arguments can be found in `utils/args.py`, and `utils/ExpArgs.py` is used to support pylint checking.
+    Existing arguments can be found in `utils/args.py`, and `utils/ExpConfigs.py` is used to support pylint checking.

     > ❗️The global configuration should be treated as **read only**.